Note: This file is about 140K in size so may take a few seconds to load,

 for lords beside Allah.”
 It is even clearer in sura 5.116:

 “O Jesus, son of Mary!
-Didst thou say unto mankind: Take
+Didst thou say unto mankind: Take me

 and my mother for two gods beside Allah?”
 Thus Muhammad